pramit-marattha/SmoothNeuronChatApp/README.md

 # Smooth Neuron Chat App

-# Simple Android Chat App
+# Simple Android Chat Application
 ### Chat with Complete Stranger ..Signup by username and password only (no email required)